GenomicDataInfrastructure/rfcs/README.md

 ## Reviewing RFC's

-Members of the (TODO: AC Process) will attempt to review some set of open RFC pull requests on a regular basis.
-If a AC member believes an RFC PR is ready to be accepted into active status, they can approve the PR using GitHub's review feature to signal their approval of the RFC.
+Members of the approver(s), defined in the AC depending on their expertise, role w.r.t.
+GDI, governance, or GDI reviewing role, will attempt to review some set of the open RFC pull requests on a regular basis.
+If an approver believes an RFC PR is ready to be accepted into active status, they can approve the PR using GitHub's review feature to signal their approval of the RFC.
+The apporvers may review the RFC using an alternate collaborative tool, although the histroy of the RFC should be presevered, hence the preferrence for Github.

 **GDI's RFC process owes its inspiration to the [Vue RFC process](https://github.com/vuejs/rfcs)**